marcopeocchi/yt-dlp-web-ui/README.md

         yt-dlp executable path (default "yt-dlp")
   -out string
         Where files will be saved (default ".")
+  -host string
-  -port int
+        Host where server will listen at (default "0.0.0.0") -port int
         Port where server will listen at (default 3033) -qs int